microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-send-mail-from-other-user.md

 In order to send messages from another user, applications that use user tokens use the **Mail.Send.Shared** permission.

 > [!NOTE]
-> Applications that use application tokens instead of user tokens that have the **Mail.Send** permission consented by an administrator can send mail as any user in the organization by sending the mail normally through the user's mailbox.
+> Applications that use application tokens instead of user tokens and have the **Mail.Send** permission consented by an administrator can send mail as any user in the organization by sending the mail normally through the user's mailbox.

 ### Mailbox permissions